Home #Hwoodtimes Transgender writer/director Ary Zara sparking new conversations with An Avocado Pit

 An Avocado Pit is a masterful piece of filmmaking that certainly brings new narratives about transgender people and gives them power inside those narratives, which is Zara’s goal.

 And so far, the film has caught the eye of festival audiences and judges alike worldwide.
-The film won the Oscar qualifying awards at both the recent Outfest Film Festival in L.A. and this year’s Guadalajara International Film Festival in Mexico, making it eligible for Academy Award consideration.
+The film won the Oscar qualifying awards at both Outfest Film Festival in L.A. and this year’s Guadalajara International Film Festival in Mexico, making it eligible for Academy Award consideration.

 It also captured the Grand Jury Special Mention for Best Lead Acting at the 2022 AFI Fest, and the Best Queer Short Award and the International Student Prize at the 2023 Festival du Court Métrage de Clermont Ferrand, France.